An Optimal Transport Approach to Estimating Causal Effects via Nonlinear Difference-in-Differences: Higher Dimensional Changes-in-Changes

-admits a unique solution $\bar \gamma$ such that $(X,Y) \sim \bar \gamma$ if and only if $X \sim P$ and $Y= \bar T(X)$, $P$-a.s. \end{thm} It is not hard to check that for $d=1$, a map $T$ is the gradient of a convex function if and only if it is non-decreasing.
-As a result, $\sd$ is identifiable as soon as it is increasing which is ensured by the assumption that the production functions $h_0$ and $h_1$ are monotone.
-In fact, it follows from a slightly weaker condition, namely the \emph{co-monotonicity} of theses two maps in the sense that
+admits a unique solution $\bar \gamma$ such that $(X,Y) \sim \bar \gamma$ if and only if $X \sim P$ and $Y= \bar T(X)$, $P$-almost surely. \end{theorem} For $d=1$, a map $T$ is the gradient of a convex function if and only if it is non-decreasing.
+The quantile map $F_{Y_{C,1}}^{-1}\circ F_{Y_{C,0}}$ has the appropriate domain and range measures and is non-decreasing by the properties of CDFs; therefore it is the unique optimal transport solution.

-Here we intently use a notation that extends to higher dimension to facilitate our discussion in the next subsection.